Brutal [Meta]Introduction to Dependent Types in Agda

 This datatype is very much like Bool, except it also explains why the proposition holds or why it must not.

-Decidable propositions are the glue that make your program work with the real world.
+Decidable propositions are the glue that make your program work with the real world data.

 Suppose we want to write a program that reads a natural number, say n, from stdin and divides it by two with div2E.
 To do that we need a proof that n is Even.
 The easiest way to do it is to define a function that decides if a given natural is Even: